Generlate/Handbook/ceo/index.md

 If possible, let's talk [asynchronously and publicly](../communication/index.md).

-My preferred working hours are 08:00-17:30 US Pacific Time.
+My preferred working hours are 08:00-17:00 US Eastern Daylight Time.

 ### Asking for a review from me